 When it comes to a managed portfolios account, you will need a minimum of $2,500 in your account to begin investing.
 This is not an exorbitant minimum, but it may be a deal-breaker for some who hoped to ease into investing with a smaller sum.

 Competition: How Ally Invest Stacks Up?

 Of course, Ally Invest isn’t the only robo-advisor who offers investment products to all sorts of investors.
 Its low prices put it in competition with some big financial names like E-Trade and Merrill Lynch.

-Merrill Edge also offers their Merrill Edge SelectⓇ Portfolio, a more advanced type of managed portfolio.
+Merrill Edge also offers the Merrill Edge Select?
+Portfolio, a more advanced type of managed portfolio.
 You can be as risky as you want with this investment portfolio.
 This option charges an annual fee of 0.85% of your account balance.
 There is a steep minimum account balance requirement of $20,000.
 However you get to meet with a Merrill Edge Financial Solutions Advisor™ at least twice a year.

 Bottom Line: Should You Use Ally Invest?

 When looking for investment help, it’s important to first know your own savings and investment goals as well as your own level of investing know-how.
 Luckily, Ally Invest offers products for you no matter how experienced you are with investing or not.
 The self-directed trading and managed portfolios accounts will appeal to hands-on investors and investors who would prefer to be less involved in their investments, respectively.

 Not only does Ally Invest provide products for a range of customers, but it also offers low fees for its services.
 You also pay less in trading fees than most of its competitors offer.
 Its annual fee is also far lower than traditional financial advisors.
 However, the company doesn’t automatically provide real advisors, doing most of its assessment and rebalancing done with technology.
 This feature can be a positive or negative, depending on what the individual investor is looking for.